Axel3246/Smart-TrafficAgent-TEC/README.md

   ```
 ### Installation

-1. Install Unity Hub and be sure to set it's version to <a href="https://unity.com/releases/editor/whats-new/2021.3.8">2021.3.8</a>.
+1. Install Unity Hub and be sure to set it's version to <a target="_blank" href="https://unity.com/releases/editor/whats-new/2021.3.8">2021.3.8</a>.

 2. Install any IDE of your choice.
-For this project we recommend <a href="https://code.visualstudio.com/"> Visual Studio Code</a>.
+For this project we recommend <a target="_blank" href="https://code.visualstudio.com/"> Visual Studio Code</a>.

 3. Clone the repo.
    ```sh